rackerlabs/support-how-to/content/cloud-backup/use-cloud-backup-to-recover-from-a-bad-actor-attack.md

 For each intact backup configuration (config) container in Cloud Files, you can recover backups for that backup config.

-To recover those assets:
+A brief summary of the steps outlined below:

-1) Save or recover as much from associated Cloud Files containers as possible.
+1. Save or recover as much from associated Cloud Files containers as possible.
-2) The Rackspace CBU support team must revert any machine agents and backup configs that have been deleted for this account.
+2. The Rackspace CBU support team must revert any machine agents and backup configs that have been deleted for this account.
-3) Do a cross-site restore from the recovered backups to new servers.
+3. Do a cross-site restore from the recovered backups to new servers.

 The following sections describe the preceding steps in detail.